moonbank/moonbank-official-api-docs/README.md

 Common response
 NOTE
 * Physical card recharge will directly return the recharge result.
+In rare cases, it may not be possible to immediately return results due to communication with upstream networks.
 * The virtual card has some cards with bin cards and cannot directly return recharge results(The [Response code](#response-codes) is 99997).
 You need to process notify the recharge results in webhook.

 ### 4. Set Bankcard ATM Pin